okkevaneck/prospr/docs/source/installation.rst

 on GitHub, then drag the source files to your code directory.
 Add the files to your Makefile in order to compile the Prospr files with your project.
 No additional libraries need to be linked during compile time.

+..
+TODO: Add an example of how to setup the project + an example Makefile.

 Congratulations!
 Prospr is now installed.
 Check out the :doc:`quickstart` to see how to use the basics, or read the :doc:`manpages` for all functionality.